 If a woman prefers not to make a decision about disposal, she should be informed what method of disposal will be used.
 Where a woman does not want to engage in any discussion about disposal, her position should be respected but she should be made aware that information is available to access should she so wish.
+There should be a robust process in place that makes it easy for women to choose not to engage in discussions about disposal.
+All discussions and decisions should be clearly recorded in a woman's medical notes.

-The HTA (2015) recommends that if a woman does not make a decision, the remains should be kept for no more than 12 weeks before disposal.
+The HTA (2024) recommends that if a woman does not make a decision, the remains should be kept for no more than 12 weeks before disposal.
 The woman should be made aware of the local timeframe and that if no decision has been expressed within that time, the remains will be disposed of.
 Ideally, this information should be provided verbally and in writing.